 Visitors enjoy a drink on Fortress Obetz’s second floor balcony.
 Photo Courtesy of the Village of Obetz.

-The upright towers are one of several solutions that Falcon pioneered for multi-story container structures.
+The upright towers are one of several solutions that Falcon pioneered for shipping container buildings.
 Securely erecting and anchoring the upright containers is a breakthrough in container structure design and execution, and the towers adjacent to the bathrooms provide the vertical distance required to separate the air-intake and air-output vents.
 False walls inside the bathroom modules hide the ventilation ducts and fans to create a clean, seamless appearance.
 In addition, all ground level units are perfectly level to ensure the second and third story units are lined-up and balanced.

 Fortress Obetz is just the beginning.
 In the future we believe all municipalities will consider container-based structures for their libraries, sports arenas, fire departments, community centers, and more, especially once word gets out about the time and cost savings.
 We hope Falcon’s work will serve as a road map for that shift, and we’re ready to be of service when the next town realizes it’s time to containerize.